+Making natural beeswax fire starters is a popular craft project.
+They are easy to create and eco-friendly too!
 We love to sit around a campfire on cool Fall evenings.
-But sometimes it is not easy to get our wood to burn.
+But sometimes, it is not easy to get our wood to burn.
 Luckily, we have plenty of excess beeswax left over from the honey harvest.
-Making your own beeswax fire starter is so easy to do and eco-friendly too!
-Just another one of the many great beeswax uses in and around your home.
+With a bit of wax and a little patience you can create your own homemade fire starters.

 One of the great things about a project like this is its versatility.
-Beeswax fire starters are a practical item that can make life easier for you.
+Homemade fire starters are a practical item that can make life easier for you or anyone.

 If you do a neat job with them, they can become something you share with others too.
-Anyone who loves natural products will enjoy using these natural wax fire starters.
+In fact, there are many small gifts you can make with beeswax.
+And, anyone who loves natural products will enjoy using these natural wax fire starters.

+Some crafters use dryer lint, wood chips, pieces of cork etc – but I think pinecones look really cute.
 Those of you who live in an area that produces natural pine cones can gather dry ones from the woods.
-Medium sized cones are best for this project.

 If you do not have natural cones in your region, or wet weather makes gathering them impossible, you can buy pine cones ready to use.

 Homemade beeswax fire starters are super easy to make and eco-friendly too.
 Of course you do not have to use beeswax.

 Paraffin wax is another popular ingredient in products of this type.
 However, paraffin is a by-product of the petroleum industry and not as clean burning.

 Does this matter?
 Maybe not, but you will likely be hovering over the fire as it is getting started and I would rather the cleanest burning wax possible- one of the benefits of beeswax candles.